-Turbonomic can automatically suspend unused virtual machines in a public cloud or on-prem environment.
-This can significantly reduce monthly bills and prevent resource waste on-prem.
+Turbonomic can automatically suspend unused virtual machines in an AWS or Azure environment.
+This can significantly reduce monthly bills and eliminate the need to chase down development teams to clean up their environments.

 Here is an example of how to enable this capability in your environment with Turbonomic version 6.1.